I have a maths degree from Exeter University (1967).

 I am a qualified teacher and have been tutoring maths for 44 years.

-I cover years 7 to 13 including GCSE, A level and IB.
-Adult pupils are welcome
+I cover years 8 to 13 including GCSE (the new 9-1 syllabus), A level (the new syllabus being taught in schools from 2017) and IB (International Baccalaureate).
+Adult pupils are welcome.

 I have an extensive archive of past exam papers from all the UK examination boards.